Short Breaks (formerly Aiming High)

 The Breaks for Carers of Disabled Children Regulations (2011) placed a duty on local authorities to provide short breaks for disabled children, young people and their families.

-The regulations also say that the local authority must produce a Short Breaks statement to inform parents and carers about short breaks.
+The regulations also say that the local authority must produce a Short Breaks statement (PDF, 251kb) to inform parents and carers about short breaks.
 This statement must include:

 - the range of short break services available

 - the criteria by which eligibility for services will be assessed